ORCID/orcid-api-tutorial/docs/collect.md

 ###Exchange authorization code for access token & authenticated iD
 Like in section 4.1.4 above, an authorization code is attached to the end of the redirect URI, which can be exchanged for an access token and the user's ORCID iD.<br>
   <img src="../images/04-3_inst-connect-auth-code.png" width="600" alt="Browser address bar showing OAuth authorization code" />

-##Vendor systems

-Some publishing, research information and repository software systems support collecting authenticated iDs and permissions right out of the box.
-See our list of [ORCID-enabled systems](https://members.orcid.org/api/orcid-enabled-systems) for more details.

-Configuration steps and customization options vary widely between systems - check your system's documentation for complete information.

 ##Share my iD